Loading page...

 The choice is clear: protect your business with proper workers compensation coverage, or risk losing everything you've worked to build.
 The contractors who understand this reality and act on it will be the ones still in business when the dust settles.

 Q: Is workers compensation really optional for Texas construction contractors?
 A: For most private construction work, yes.
 Texas is the only state where workers comp isn't mandatory for private employers.
-However, government contracts often require coverage, and 2025 legislation may make it mandatory for all construction contractors.
+Government contracts already require coverage today, and legislation that would extend requirements further (SB 338/HB 480) was considered in the 2025 session but did not pass.

 Q: How much does workers compensation cost for construction contractors in Texas?
 A: Costs vary by trade and safety record, but average around $1.89 per $100 of payroll for construction workers.
 A contractor with $500,000 in annual payroll might pay $9,450-$15,000 annually, depending on classifications and experience rating.